 First-time visitors to Paris often wonder how much to tip servers at restaurants, bars, and cafes in the French capital.
 With the still-relatively weak US and Canadian dollar pinching at most North Americans' travelers' budgets, overtipping can be a worry-- but many people are uncomfortable with tipping as little as Parisians often do.
 Here are some basic guidelines to help you decide on a reasonable amount to add to your meal or drink, and advice on how to tell the difference between "bad" service and common cultural misunderstandings.

-Tipping Culture in Paris and France: The Lowdown
+Tipping Culture in Paris and France: Some Important Points

 What About Tipping for Drinks in Bars and Cafes?